Why Can’t I Remember My Trauma? A Trauma Therapist Explains

 Trauma memories are stored differently in the brain, which can lead to experiences like:

 Scattered or fragmented memories: You might remember certain details very vividly—like sounds, smells, or physical sensations—while other parts of the experience are unclear or missing.
+This often happens after a painful event, such as a traumatic or distressing experience, which can result in fragmented or missing memories.

 Physical reactions without conscious memory: Sometimes your body reacts strongly to certain triggers, even if you don’t remember why.
 For example, you might feel your heart race, your muscles tense, or the urge to run or hide.